Stamp Act 1712: Background

 The tax was implemented with the stated intention of raising funds for the English state lottery, to monitor the circulation of newspapers and other periodicals, and to restrict publication of writing intended to "excite hatred and contempt of the Government and holy religion".
 All periodicals were already required by law to state the address and name of the owner, making taxation easily enforced on publishers, and allowing the government to see where legally printed publications were coming from.
 In order to exempt themselves from the tax, periodical authors pledged their patronage to members of the Parliament of Great Britain, leading to publications rising and falling based on the party in power and a general distrust in periodicals of the time.

 Response

 British essayists were critical of the tax and the effect it had on British literature.
 According to English writer Samuel Johnson, "A news-writer is a man without virtue who writes lies at home for his own profit.
 To these compositions is required neither genius nor knowledge, neither industry nor sprightliness, but contempt of shame and indifference to truth are absolutely necessary."
 These essayists often saw retribution for their published words; Henry Hetherington, a prominent radical, was imprisoned for claiming the tax was a tax on knowledge, and his printing presses were ordered to be destroyed.
 Many others greeted the arrival of the stamps with outrage and violence.
-Most called for a boycott and some organized attacks on the customhouses and homes of tax collectors.
+Most called for a boycott and some organised attacks on the customhouses and homes of tax collectors.